thebaldgeek/thebaldgeek.github.io/radiosonde.md

 0.0 0.9 1.4 2.7 3.7 7.7 8.7 12.5 14.4 15.7 16.6 19.7 20.7 22.9 25.4 28.0 29.7 32.8 33.8 36.4 37.2 38.6 40.2 42.1 43.4 43.9 44.5 48.0 49.6
 ```
 I usually copy these into the file at the gain setting area to keep them handy.
 Be sure and set `bias = True` if you need your SDR to power the LNA.
 Be sure and use an SDR that has a Bias-T output and is powerful enough to drive the LNA.
 (Side note, my distaste for software/dongle Bias-T is famous.
-Spend the few bucks and get a physical Bias-T injector and save your self so much stress and lost time by using something that is physical, has an LED on it and will deliver the current required by the LNA at 5vdc (not the usual 4.3v from the dongle)).
+Spend the few bucks and get a physical Bias-T injector and save your self so much stress and lost time by using something that is physical, has a power LED on it and will deliver the current required by the LNA at 5vdc (not the usual 4.3v from the dongle)).

 One of the best ways I have found to find the best gain for your setup is to plug the dongle into a laptop and run some SDR software to see the sonde signal during a flight and then just adjust the gain for the best signal to noise and make a note of the that gain value and then put it in the station.conf file and restart auto_rx.
 This can be tricky if you don't have a laptop and are running a headless Pi.